JetBrains/kotlin-web-site/docs/topics/run-code-snippets.md

 If the entered construct is incomplete (for example, an `if` with a condition but without the body), the shell prints three dots and expects the remaining part.

 ![ki shell results](ki-shell-results.png){width=700}

-Type in `:help` (or `:h`) to see commands available in ki shell.
-Below is a quick overview of some helpful ones.

 ### Find out an expression's type